git-moss/DrivenByMoss-Documentation/Mackie/Mackie-HUI.md

 ### Send 1 - 8 edit mode

-Press _Send_ to enter.
+Press _Send 1_ to enter.
 Press multiple times to select the Send channels 1 to 8.
 Use in combination with the **Track select** buttons to select the respective Send channel 1-8.
+_Send 2_ and _Send 3_ directly select Send channels 2 and 3.

-* **8 knobs** - Change the volume of send of that channel.
+* **8 knobs** - Change the volume of the selected send on that channel.

+### Device edit mode

+Press _Assign 2 - Bypass_ to enter.

+* **8 knobs** - Changes the parameters of the selected parameter page.
+* Use Channel Left/Right to switch between the different parameter pages.
+* Fader Bank Left/Right switches between the devices on the selected track.

+### EQ edit mode

+Press _Assign 1 - Output_ to enter.
+Edits the equalizer device on the track.
+If none is present a device is inserted when the mode gets activated.

+* **8 knobs** - Changes the parameters of the EQ.
+* Use Channel Left/Right to switch between the different parameter pages.

 ## Foot switches